sunggun-yu/docker-gpg-git-crypt/README.md

-# Docker gnupg and git-crypt
+# Docker gpg(GnuPG) and git-crypt

-Docker image with GnuPG and git-crypt for supporting git-crypt in the CI/CD pipeline.
+Docker image with gpg and git-crypt for supporting git-crypt in the CI/CD pipeline.

 ## Base Image